modular-things/modular-things/log/2022-11_modular-thing-motion-notes.md

 I'll actually swap on now to see that I can get the hardware working: so a coupla debug-outs here, then PWM waveforms and hopefully sinusoids on the other side...
 I'll be copy-pasta from the fab-step project most likely.

-- get it on an interrupt, right? and tidy up
+This works now as well, thing still isn't on an interrupt though, I suppose that would be next: then the vm / etc.

 - outfit it w/ vm-stuff,
-- try it for real ?
+- try it in modular-thing,